mariano-bm/mariano-bm/README.md

-I am 25 years old Argentinian developer.
-I am currently focused on full stack web development and learn new technologies to improve my skills.
+I am a 25 years old developer from Argentina.
+I'm currently focused on full stack web development and learn new technologies to improve my skills.
 The past 2021 year, i rediscovered my passion for programming and achieved a full stack web develper certification, I want share with you my skills.
 Welcome!! 👋